Lab-Grown Gemstones Buying Guide

 In addition to recycling our flux material, Chatham also reuses and refines much of our equipment.
 This includes our platinum crucibles where the actual growth process takes place.

-While our methods duplicate closely what happens in nature, what is very different is the mining process to unearth gem deposits.
+While our methods duplicate closely what happens in nature, the mining process to unearth gem deposits is very different.

 From Crystal to Gem